The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 ---|---|---|---|

-1 | Payment methods passed when executing the .initPaymentWidget function or when showing the widget embedded with DeunaWidget | Payment methods are shown according to those passed when starting the widget, as long as they are activated and configured at the merchant level. | If only one payment method is passed, the widget automatically opens the payment method form without showing buttons. |
+1 | Payment methods passed when executing the .initPaymentWidget function or when showing the widget embedded with DeunaWidget | Payment methods are shown according to those passed when starting the widget, as long as they are activated and configured at the merchant level. | If only one payment method is passed, then the widget automatically opens the payment method form without showing buttons. |

 2 | Order and include_payment_options | The order is checked to verify if include_payment_options has payment methods that are configured and activated at the merchant level.
-Unconfigured methods are not shown. | If only one payment method is passed, the widget automatically opens the payment method form without showing buttons. |
+Unconfigured methods are not shown. | If only one payment method is passed, then the widget automatically opens the payment method form without showing buttons. |

-3 | Methods configured at merchant level (API /payment-methods ) | If no payment method is passed either in the .initPaymentWidget function or in include_payment_options when creating the order, the methods configured at the merchant level are taken. | If only one payment method is passed, the widget automatically opens the payment method form without showing buttons. |
+3 | Methods configured at merchant level (API /payment-methods ) | If no payment method is passed either in the .initPaymentWidget function or in include_payment_options when creating the order, then the methods configured at the merchant level are taken. | If only one payment method is passed, then the widget automatically opens the payment method form without showing buttons. |

-3. Listen to Payment Widget events
+3. Listen to Payment widget events

 The instance of the PaymentWidgetCallbacks